Warriors-Haven-Gaming/Zombie-Framework/SHZombiesFramework.Tanoa/Functions/Economy/README.md

 The shopkeeper objects are initialized separately in [Props/fn_initShopkeeper.sqf], but they rely on several functions defined here.
 The main function involved is [fn_lookupShopkeeperCatalog.sqf], which defines all the items that can be purchased.
-Each item has a unique identifier and contains basic information about each item like:
+Each item has a unique identifier and contains the following basic information in their HashMap:

 - `_displayName`:
     The localized name of the item shown to the player.